inet-framework/inet-showcases/wireless/power/doc/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Radios in the simulation are configured to contain a
-``StateBasedEnergyConsumer`` module.
+:ned:`StateBasedEpEnergyConsumer` module.
 In this model, energy consumption
 is based on power consumption values for various radio modes and states,
 and the time the radio spends in these states.
 For example, radios
 consume a small amount of power when they are idle in receive mode, i.e.